Danieldotcomcoder/space-travelers-hub/README.md

 ## Getting Started

  To clone this project :

-*Run command: $ git clone [repo](https://github.com/Danieldotcomcoder/space-travelers-hub)
-*Or press the green Code button in the upper right corner and choose to download from the Download ZIP link.
-*Open terminal and type :  1-  npm install
-* Run command: $git clone [repo](https://github.com/Danieldotcomcoder/space-travelers-hub)
+* Run command: `git clone https://github.com/Danieldotcomcoder/space-travelers-hub`
 * Or press the green Code button in the upper right corner and choose to download from the Download ZIP link.
 * Open terminal and type : 1-  npm install
                            2-  npm run build.